RepGraph/RepGraph/README.md

 Remember to change the API endpoint in the AppContextProvider file if you want to use a locally hosted backend.
 ## Repository structure
-This section contains the current repository structure of RepGraph

 ```commandline
 RepGraph